mendeleden/CS520-Elena/README.md

 # Running server

-From the Root Directory run `pipenv shell` which will setup the virtual environment

-Then run `pipenv install` to install dependencies

 From the root run `npm install` to install frontend dependencies

 Then run `npm run dev`

 Open a new terminal window to run the django server
     (Researching a way to run both commands concurrently...)

+From the Root Directory run `pipenv shell` which will setup the virtual environment

+Then run `pipenv install` to install backend dependencies

 cd into ElenaProj and run `python manage.py runserver`